Updated May 26, 2020

 - On-Property Living Accommodations: A sanctuary must decide how to handle resident safety and needs during odd hours of the day.
 For many organizations, this means that at least one human (if not the founder) will live on or very close to the sanctuary grounds in order to be there for the unexpected.
 A sanctuary who is planning for a caretaker must find property that is suitable for human habitation, especially one that won’t be so isolated that it discourages qualified individuals from taking on the job!

 - Neighbors: What is nearby to the property?
-For many sanctuaries, they are surrounded by farms or rural communities.
+For many sanctuaries, they are surrounded by For-profit organizations focused on the production and sale of plant and/or animal products. or rural communities.
 Consider that keeping a good relationship with your potential neighbors is highly important; if a resident gets out of the sanctuary and shows up in their yard, how would they react if you showed up looking for them or if they found the resident before you did?
 If you will be sharing a property line with a farm or an individual who cares for the same species you do, consider the potential challenges this may cause.
 We’ve heard of enthusiastic bulls breaking through fences to get in with sanctuary cows who are in heat, so you may find yourself in a situation where additional fencing is needed to keep uninvited guests out.
 Many times, sanctuary neighbors may be involved in activities that are in opposition to a sanctuary’s mission.
 It can be a delicate balance keeping positive relationships in cases like this, but a sanctuary must weigh the benefits of a happy neighbor who may not fully understand the sanctuary’s mission versus a more fraught relationship.

 Think About Your Longterm Goals